 My “everything else” card is the American Express EveryDay Preferred.
-This card gives me 3x points at the grocery store, 2x points at gas stations, and 1x everywhere else.
+This card gives me 3x points at US supermarkets, 2x points at gas stations, and 1x everywhere else.
 But this card has a not-so-secret weapon that makes it even more useful: a 50% bonus each month I use the card at least 30 times.
 As it is a joint account with my wife, we have no problem hitting that transaction count consistently.

 An effective 4.5 points per dollar at the supermarket, 3 points per dollar for gas, and 1.5 points everywhere else makes this card quite lucrative.
 Combined with my Business Platinum card, I’ve been able to amass more than 300,000 American Express points.
 Now it’s time to take a trip!

 Chase Freedom offers up to 5x cash back on rotating categories, which recently have included gas stations, grocery stores, Amazon.com, department stores, and Android or Apple Pay.
 When paired with a Sapphire Preferred or Sapphire Reserve card, Chase Freedom is even more valuable.

 While on its own Freedom is only a cash back card, when you have another Ultimate Rewards earning card, your Freedom cash back can be converted into Ultimate Rewards points.
 That is how I got 5 points per dollar last quarter at the grocery store, among other purchases.
 Because a point is worth more than a cent, Freedom is most valuable when paired with a higher tier travel card.

 Business credit cards